 We scrutinised the architecture, customer journeys and layout, highlighting any areas that were at risk of diverging from customer expectations.
 This allowed Dispace to remedy any major issues before initiating development.
 It also allowed them to refine the prototype and pinpoint key research questions, making any subsequent user testing more focused and efficient.

-This involved a complete redesign of the website for Healing Flow, a local alternative therapist practising acupuncture, yoga and massage and the addition of e-commerce elements.
+Healing Flow is a local alternative therapist practising acupuncture, yoga and massage and the addition of e-commerce elements.

-The revamp included a restructuring of the information architecture (structure), simplification of copy and a focus on most frequently accessed content such as pricing.
+This project involved a complete redesign of their website including a new information architecture (site structure), simplification of copy and a focus on most frequently accessed content such as pricing.

 Since the redesign, the practice has seen a significant upsurge in client enquiries and bookings for all of their product offering.